innoave/rincon/rincon_client/README.md

 The [rincon_client] [crate] provides types and functions to interact with the REST API of the [ArangoDB] server.

+The REST API of [ArangoDB] comprises a lot of methods.
+An overview of the currently implemented methods can be found [here](../docs/arangodb_rest_api_methods.md).

 The [rincon_client] [crate] is part of the [Rincon] [ArangoDB] Rust driver project.